 Khufu gets onto our list of famous pharaohs because the Great Pyramid of Giza is widely attributed to him.
 The breathtaking pyramid measures a staggering height of about 481 ft (or 147 meters).
 It is the oldest and only remaining structure among the 7 Wonders of the Ancient World.

 Pharaoh Khufu ruled from about 2589 to 2566 BC.
 Today, his only remaining statue is a 9-centimeter ivory statuette which has been kept at a museum in Cairo, Egypt.
 Unfortunately, many important cultural artifacts or aspects of Khufu’s reign were undocumented.
 However, the good news is that Khufu fathered a lot of children, who went on to transform the land of Egypt.

-Amenhotep III reign was full of unprecedented success.
+Amenhotep III’s reign was full of unprecedented success.
 He transformed Egypt into an international powerhouse with a great deal of artistic works that peaked during his era.
 Over the years there have been discoveries of a little over 258 statues of Amenhotep III.
-He is credited with the construction of the Temple of Amun, a temple in honor of the Sun and creator god Amun (sometimes referred to as Ra).
+He is credited with the construction of the Temple of Amun, a temple in honor of the Sun and creator god Amun, a deity who was seen in similar light as the sun god Ra).

 I love him but my fav pharaoh is Hatshepsut she just straight up represents girl power